-Those wishing to take advantage of the RMC-CFC Joint Programme must apply for admission to the RMC graduate programmes within three years of completion of the CFC course, that would give the credits listed in this guide.
+With the exception of application to the Master of Defence Studies programme as a part-time student, for which this has been waived, those wishing to take advantage of the RMC-CFC Joint Programme must apply for admission to the RMC graduate programmes within three years of completion of the CFC course, that would give the credits listed in this guide.
 This date is based on the officially promulgated end date of the applicable CFC course.
 The CFC will retain all relevant student documents for each course for a minimum period of three years to support this application process.
 Registration in any course will be provisional until the Graduate Studies Committee has approved the student's admission into a particular programme.
 Should the student not complete his studies while at CFC, it is the student's responsibility to ensure he registers every term thereafter and pay appropriate fees.
 Student's wishing to elect the delayed mode must be accepted into a RMC graduate programme and have commenced their top-up work within the three year time limit noted above, otherwise no credits will be given for the CFC course work.